-For each of the material issues, we are promoting CSV initiatives to solve these issues through our businesses, including our merchandise, services, and stores, as well as creating new business models, while promoting initiatives to reduce the Company's negative impacts and risks, aiming at a sustainable society and sustainable corporate growth.
+In 2014, the Group identified Five Material Issues to be addressed by the Group as a whole to meet the expectations and demands of our stakeholders.
+While promoting initiatives to reduce any adverse effects or risks from our activities, we are at the same time working toward CSV\ to realize these issues through our merchandise, services, stores, and other operations and through the creation of new business models, aiming for a sustainable society and sustainable corporate growth.
 In 2015, the UN adopted the SDGs as common goals for the international community to pursue until 2030.
-To contribute to achieving these goals through business activities, the Company studied the relationship between the goals and Five Material Issues and incorporated them into sustainability initiatives.
+To contribute to achieving these goals, the Company studied the relationship between the goals and the Five Material Issues and incorporated them into sustainability initiatives.